agroce/naucs499sp20/Lecture Notes/notes/Class29.md

 # CLASS 29:

+(yes, I swapped with coverage/mutation analysis and ensemble fuzzing, trying to line up a guest lecture for mutation)

 Static analysis (SA) looks for problems in code _without running it_

 * Bad "patterns" in source code